 6" h x 6" w x 2" d

-'Things We Share With Each Other' portrays women as a symbol of all humanity, wisdom, power, and unity.
-This is further underscored by the disembodied head near the top and outstretched arms near the bottom of the work, which implies goddess-like female power.
-One arm offers a black flower, signifying transformation.
+"Things We Share With Each Other" portrays women as a symbol of all humanity, wisdom, power, and unity.
+It is further underscored by the disembodied head and outstretched arms which implies goddess-like female powers as the arm offers a flower of hope.

 Until I Die, Death Becomes Me